jensstein/oandbackup/README.md

 and signed release apks are built for every commit on the master branch:
 https://gitlab.com/jensstein/oandbackup/-/jobs/artifacts/master/browse?job=sign

-busybox
+busybox / toybox / oab-utils
 ======

-a working busybox installation is required at the moment.
+a working busybox or toybox installation is required at the moment, but work is in progress to include all the needed functionality in a binary included in the apk. this program is called oab-utils and is written in rust.

 you can get the source for busybox here: https://busybox.net/. you then need to cross-compile it for the architecture of your device (e.g. armv6). you can also try the binaries found here: https://busybox.net/downloads/binaries/.
 if you have a working toolchain for your target device, you should only need to run the following commands on the busybox source:
 ```